Erin Tañada

-Lorenzo Reyes Tañada III ([tɐˈɲada], born August 16, 1963), best known as Erin Tañada, is a Filipino lawyer, broadcaster, and human rights and labor rights advocate who has served as a Deputy Speaker of the Philippine House of Representatives.
+Lorenzo "Erin" Reyes Tañada III ([tɐˈɲada], born August 16, 1963) is a Filipino lawyer, broadcaster, and human rights and labor rights advocate who has served as a Deputy Speaker of the Philippine House of Representatives.
 A member of the Liberal Party, he was first elected to the House of Representatives in 2004, as the representative of the 4th District of Quezon Province.

 He is particularly known for being the author of "Anti-Torture Act of 2009" (Republic Act No. 9749), the "Philippine Act on Crimes Against International Humanitarian Law, Genocide, and Other Crimes Against Humanity" (Republic Act No. 9851), and the "Renewable Energy Act of 2008" (RA 9513) as well as for his strong advocacy of the Freedom of Information Bill.

 He formerly served as the manager for news and public affairs of UNTV-37 and host for several programs of the said station.

 Early life and career

 Erin Tañada is a grandson of the late Senator Lorenzo M. Tañada and the eldest child of former Senator Wigberto E. Tañada, the Senator who led the fight to rid the country of the U.S. military bases in Clark and Subic.
 He is the eldest of the four children of Wigberto and Nanay Zeny, along with younger siblings Toby, Marites and Trina.